zapatistas/SmartTourist/README.md

 How to use the app:

-Press top right button on the watch or simulated watch to start getting heart rate etc. Press the same button to stop.
+Press top right button on the watch or simulated watch to start getting heart rate etc. The obtained heart rate will be displayed on the screen.
+If a heart rate is not detected a '-' symbol will be displayed.
+This means that the watch needs to be readjusted in order to detect the user's heart rate.
+Press the same button to stop the process.